Dependable-Call-Exchange/skypeparser/docs/IMPROVEMENTS.md

 - Reduced risk of data corruption
 - More robust handling of edge cases
 - Simplified debugging of input-related issues

+## Non-Interactive Library Functions

+### Improvements
+- Removed all interactive prompts from library functions
+- Added non-interactive alternatives with clear error messages
+- Updated file handling to use flags instead of prompts
+- Modified ID selection to accept parameters instead of interactive input
+- Added default values for user display names
+- Created comprehensive documentation in `docs/NON_INTERACTIVE.md`
+- Added tests to verify non-interactive behavior
+- Performed thorough verification to ensure all prompts are removed

+### Benefits
+- Improved reusability in automated and non-interactive environments
+- Better testability without mocking user input
+- Cleaner separation of concerns between library and UI
+- Enhanced error handling with detailed messages
+- Simplified integration with other systems
+- More predictable behavior in all contexts
+- Increased reliability through comprehensive testing
+- Easier maintenance and debugging

 ## Next Steps